codeoverflow-org/nodecg-io-docs/docs/samples/youtube.md

 -   Grant `YouTube Data API v3` access at the project's dashboard.
     -   Shortcut URL: https://console.developers.google.com/apis/library/youtube.googleapis.com?project=&lt;project-id&gt;

-_Note:_ If you don't have such a key yet you can generate them like [this](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) as redirect URI add "http://localhost:9090/nodecg-io-youtube/oauth2callback".
+_Note:_ If you don't have such a key yet, you can generate them like [this](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) as redirect URI add "http://localhost:9090/nodecg-io-youtube/oauth2callback".

 ### Configure the youtube sample bundle